CHOT — Choibalsan Time

 CHOT stands for Choibalsan Time.
 Its standard offset is UTC+8, which means local time in CHOT is eight hours ahead of Coordinated Universal Time.

-Choibalsan Time does not observe DST and has no counterpart.
-That makes it a fixed-offset time zone throughout the year, which is useful for recurring meeting schedules because the UTC relationship stays constant rather than shifting seasonally.
+Choibalsan Time does not observe daylight saving time and has no counterpart.
+That makes it a fixed-offset time standard throughout the year, without seasonal switching to another abbreviation.

-CHOT shares the UTC+8 offset with several other abbreviations, including AWST, BNT, CAST, CST, H, HKT, HOVST, IRKT, KRAST, MYT, PHT, SGT, ULAT, and WITA.
-In practical terms, that means a clock reading in CHOT matches the local clock time in those other UTC+8 abbreviations when they are on the same offset.
+CHOT shares the same UTC+8 offset with several other abbreviations: AWST, BNT, CAST, CST, H, HKT, HOVST, IRKT, KRAST, MYT, PHT, SGT, ULAT, and WITA.
+For practical scheduling, this means a clock reading in CHOT matches the local clock time in those same-offset zones when no seasonal adjustment applies.

 CHOT and Daylight Saving Time